 - Promoting God’s vision for all peoples to reach all peoples.

-- Coming alongside new minority missionaries through the Minority Mobilization Fund (MMF)
+- Coming alongside new minority missionaries through the Minority Mobilization Fund (MMF).
+To give to the MMF, click here.

-- Online cohort groups that equip leaders in specific areas of diversity development
+- Online cohort group training in diversity development

 - Drivingdiversity.org, a resource website with blog articles, videos, and other materials

 - Interactive live seminars that challenge participants with the theology and practices of kingdom diversity